David Dene Martin: 1977 Bayou Blue trailer shooting

-On that fateful day, Martin went to a trailer in Bayou Blue, where Todd resided.
-Apart from 33-year-old Todd, three other people were present at the trailer; the three were identified as 27-year-old Terry Hebert, 19-year-old Anne Tierney, and 19-year-old Sandra Brake.
-After his arrival at the trailer, Martin confronted Todd at gunpoint, and assuming that Martin was a robber, Todd handed him several rolls of money, but Martin still shot him twice in the chest, before he proceeded to shoot Hebert and the two women several more times, killing them as well.
+Martin went to a trailer in Bayou Blue, where 33-year-old Todd, 27-year-old Terry Hebert, 19-year-old Anne Tierney, and 19-year-old Sandra Brake resided.
+Martin knocked and asked to speak to Todd and one of the victims let him in.
+Martin confronted Todd at gunpoint, and assuming that Martin was a robber, Todd handed him several rolls of money, but Martin still shot him twice in the chest, killing him.
+He proceeded to shoot Hebert, Tierney, and Brake several times, killing them as well.
 In total, Martin had fired 15 shots inside the trailer.

 According to autopsy reports, Hebert was shot five times in the back and side, with two bullets penetrating his heart.
-Brake was shot twice in the heart and bore defensive wounds on her wrist and arm, suggesting an attempt to protect herself.
-Tierney was struck by six bullets, with wounds to her chest, abdomen, and face.
+Brake was shot twice in the heart and had defensive wounds on her wrist and arm.
+Tierney was struck by six bullets, once in the chest, four times in the abdomen, and once in the face.

 Murder trial and appeals

 Trial

 A day after the shooting, David Martin was arrested and charged with four counts of first degree murder.

-Between April 3 and April 11, 1978, the trial of Martin took place before a Lafourche Parish jury for four counts of first-degree murder, and he was convicted of all charges after the end of his trial.
+Between April 3 and April 11, 1978, the trial of Martin took place before a Lafourche Parish jury for four counts of first-degree murder, and he was convicted of all charges by the end of his trial.

 On April 24, 1978, David Martin was sentenced to death by the trial court upon the jury's unanimous recommendation for capital punishment.

 Appeals

 On October 8, 1979, the Louisiana Supreme Court dismissed Martin's direct appeal against his death sentence.

 In 1980, the U.S. Supreme Court voted six to three to reject Martin's appeal.

 On August 12, 1981, U.S. District Judge Jack Murphy Gordon turned down Martin's federal appeal against his death sentence.

 On August 15, 1983, the 5th Circuit Court of Appeals rejected Martin's appeal.
-In this appeal, Martin's lawyers argued that Martin had committed the murders under the influence of drugs and alcohol, and it was additionally compounded by the emotional damage caused by his wife's affair and birth of his daughter who had a brain disability, but the court rejected it and found that the killings were all planned in advance and his conviction should stand.
+In this appeal, Martin's lawyers argued that Martin had committed the murders under the influence of drugs and alcohol, and it was additionally compounded by the emotional damage caused by his wife's affair and birth of his daughter who had a mental disability, but the court rejected it and found that the killings were all planned in advance and his conviction should stand.

 On August 2, 1984, Martin's petition for a re-hearing of his appeal was also dismissed by the 5th Circuit Court of Appeals.